-JCSA hosts its first Local Groups Leadership Retreat, bringing together local group leaders from around the country to the Pearlstone Conference Center outside of Balitmore.
+JCSA hosts its first Local Groups Leadership Retreat, bringing together local group leaders from around the country to the Pearlstone Conference Center outside of Baltimore.
 The retreat signals the growing interest in local professional associations and JCSA’s attention to developing these groups.

 The Association of Jewish Community Organization Professionals merges into JCSA, providing a strong community organization presence and transferring its endowments for professional recognition.